rguan72/SnapCal/README.md

 [fliers]: https://github.com/rguan72/SnapCal/blob/master/md_images/IMG_0779.JPG

+# What SnapCal does
+In 2018, you shouldn't have to manually enter the dates of the mass meetings you want to attend.
+You could add images to the calendar, but what if you want event alerts?

+With SnapCal, you can just take a picture of each flier, and the event dates will be automatically added to your calendar.
+SnapCal uses computer vision (including the google cloud platform cloud vision api) and the google calendar api to accomplish this.

 # Development prerequisites
 Make sure you have pip installed on your system.
 Create a virtual environment with python version 2.7.